Why my Cat Yowling at Night?

 Cats can scream out of boredom.
-In this situation, you will be helped by various toys for cats; the more of them – the better.
-Your goal is to provide the cat with interesting leisure time so that it is busy with something while you sleep.
+In this situation, you will be helped by various toys for cats; the better, the better.
+Your goal is to provide the cat with enjoyable leisure time so that it is busy with something while you sleep.
 Cats especially like toys that allow them to express their natural behavior such as lasers and wind up mice that they can chase.
-For many, cat nip toys are a real favorite.
-Keep them interested in meal times and tickle their brains by feeding them from food puzzles rather than a simple bowl.
+For many, catnip toys are a real favorite.
+Keep them interested in mealtimes and tickle their brains by feeding them from food puzzles rather than a simple bowl.

 Active classes in the afternoon and evening

 Another way to get rid of night howls is to make the cat tired during the day and especially before going to bed.
 Make sure that the pet runs and jumps, take her out for a walk.
 The more the cat will get tired of the day – the harder it will be to sleep at night.